suncoast-devs/handbook/lessons/react-state/index.md

 Separating these pieces of state has a few benefits:

-1. It is easier to remove one part of the state since it has its own variable and state changing function.
+1. It is easier to remove one part of the state since it has its own variable and state-changing function.

-2. We can more easily tell where in the code a piece of state or a state changing function is used.
+2. We can more easily tell where in the code a piece of state or a state-changing function is used.

 ```tsx
 function CounterWithName() {